PacktPublishing/Xamarin-Cross-Platform-Mobile-Application-Development/README.md

-# Xamarin-Cross-Platform-Mobile-Application-Development
+# Xamarin Cross-Platform Mobile Application Development
-Xamarin Cross-Platform Mobile Application Development By Packt Publishing
+This is the code repository for Xamarin Cross-Platform Mobile Application Development, published by Packt.
+It contains all the necessary code files.

 ##What You Will Learn: